daniloapicella/SpireProject/README.md

 # How to run

-To see the program in action enter into the directory in which this file is located and run "./run" in terminal.
-Give the path to the "testsample" in this directory, select the factorization kind you want, define the dimension of the factors (30 or 50 are suggested), the k-fingerprint (4 is suggested).
+To see the program in action enter into the directory, run "./run" in terminal.
+Give the path to the "testsample" (the same path of the directory in which you ran "./run"), select the factorization kind you want, define the dimension of the factors (30 or 50 are suggested), the k-fingerprint (4 is suggested).
 You will find all the results in the sample subdirectories.